FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/header-rules.md

 ![Header Request Match - Request](../../../assets/images/request-match-rules/adding-header-match-rule.png)

-The image shows the key value pair of `Content-Type` and `application/json` with the rule type of `Equals`.
+The image shows the example of key value pair of `Content-Type` and `application/json` with the rule type of `Equals` for the New Scenario.
 This rule will check request headers to ensure they match.
+Click Save button to add the rule.

-Once a key and a value of the request have been added, you will need to also add a response.
-The response includes the status code, an optional header, and the body of the response.
-The following image shows the response to use:
+Once a request rule have been added, you will need to also add a response.
+The response includes the status code, an optional header, and the JSON body of the response.
+The following image shows the example of the response:

 ![Header Request Match - Response](../../../assets/images/request-match-rules/adding-header-match-rule-response.png)

-In the response section, set the status code to `200`.

-Click "Save" to save the scenario and return to the Scenario Overview page.
+Clicking "Save" adds new response to scenario.